Xyclade/MachineLearning/Readme.md

 | **c: 3.0** | 0% | 1.2% | 6.4% | 5.8% | 5.7% | 7.4% | 18% | 51.6% | 51.6% | 51.6% |
 | **c: 10.0** | 0% | 1.5% | 7.5% | 6.4% | 7.7% | 12.9% | 26.2% | 51.6% | 51.6% | 51.6% |
 | **c: 100.0** | 0% | 1.5% | 10.1% | 12.8% | 14.6% | 18.3% | 41.6% | 51.6% | 51.6% | 51.6% |

+For the correction rate, we see that the performance holds best between 0.5 and 2.
+In order to explain this we need  to go a little in depth on the theory behind SVMs.
+The basic SVM is a binary classifier that divides a dataset into 2 parts by picking a hyperplane that represents the largest separation between the datapoints.
+If there is no perfect split, the correction rate allows for picking a hyperplane that still splits as well as possible within that error rate.
+In other words, we cannot provide a golden rule for this correction rate, as it is 100% dependent on your data.
+However when there is no overlap in the data, lower values should perform better than higher values.
+This is also what we find in the table.